solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 4\.
 Enstatite and tourmaline have transverse fissures that can easily be confused with the transverse partition walls of organisms.

 5\.
-In the "feldspar (?)" mineral Mr. Rzehak sees several inclusions with longitudinally arranged rows: he therefore concludes that "obviously" such inclusions in the chondrite minerals have been mistaken for "perforations".
+In the "feldspar (?)" mineral Mr. Rzehak sees several inclusions with longitudinally arranged rows: he therefore concludes that "obviously" such inclusions in the chondrite minerals have been mistaken for "perforations."

 6\.
 Hailstones also occur that possess structures similar to that of the chondrites.
 (Gümbel.)